-20.2 In accordance with section 20.1, the parties shall be liable for the conduct of their employees, other auxiliaries and third parties called upon for the purpose of contract performance (e.g. sub-suppliers, subcontractors, substitutes) in the same way as for their own conduct.
+- 20.1 The parties are liable for all damages they cause to the other party unless they prove that they are not at fault.
+In any event, liability is limited to the actual, proven damage incurred; liability for loss of profits is excluded.
+Unless otherwise stipulated in the contract, liability for slight negligence, with the exception of personal injury, shall be limited to a maximum of CHF 1 million per contract.
+However, the limitation of liability shall apply only if the liable party took all reasonable measures to minimise the damage. - 20.2 In accordance with section 20.1, the parties shall be liable for the conduct of their employees, other auxiliaries and third parties called upon for the purpose of contract performance (e.g. suppliers, subcontractors, substitutes) in the same way as for their own conduct.